alexmatiasas/Personalized-Recommendation-System/README.md

 ## 🔍 Recommender Models

-* ✅ Content-based recommender using TF-IDF over overviews
+* ✅ Content-based recommender using TF-IDF over overviews and genres
-* ✅ Genre-based similarity
+* ✅ Collaborative filtering based on user-user similarity (CSR matrix + cosine similarity)
+* ✅ SQLite-based backend for movie and rating queries
+* ✅ Feedback logging to MongoDB with method, user ID, source movie and recommended movies
+* ✅ Streamlit web app interface with dynamic posters, placeholders, and dual-mode recommendation
-* 🧪 Hybrid model planned (ratings + content)
+* 🧪 Hybrid model and Surprise SVD integration planned (see placeholder notebook)

 ---

-## 📈 Deployment (Planned)
+## 📈 Deployment

-* Build a Streamlit or FastAPI app to serve recommendations
+* Streamlit app available via `app/streamlit_app.py`
-* Connect live to MongoDB Atlas or use preprocessed `.csv`
-* Deploy using Render or Railway (free-tier compatible)
+* Interactive movie recommender with dual modes:
+  * Content-based recommendations based on a selected movie
+  * Collaborative filtering based on existing user preferences
+* App connects to a local SQLite database (`data/recommendations.db`) for movie and rating queries.
+This database is included in the repository and does not require TMDb enrichment or MongoDB unless explicitly enabled via `.env`.
+* Feedback logs are recorded to MongoDB (if configured), including method, user id, movie titles, and timestamp
+* Placeholder posters are used when actual TMDb images are missing

+To launch the app locally:

+    ```bash
+    poetry run streamlit run app/streamlit_app.py
+    ```

 ---